Sultans Trail in Greece

 Formalities

-The currency in Austria is Euro.
-Credit cards and bank cards are readily accepted.
+The currency is Euro.
+Credit cards and bank cards are readily accepted, but “cash is king”.

-The main language is German.
-English is well understood.
+The main language is Greek.
+The script is Greek.
+English and German are occasionally understood.

 Route Updates